woodsonmiles/dotfiles/docs/onboarding.md

 ### Tmux Configuration

-0. Install tmux for your system.
+1. Install tmux for your system.
 Instructions to do so can be found at the [tmux/tmux repository](https://github.com/tmux/tmux/wiki/Installing).

-1. (Optional, but recommended) Install the Tmux Plugin Manager following the [tmux-plugins/tpm instructions](https://github.com/tmux-plugins/tpm#installation)

-2. Stow the Tmux dotfiles
+1. Stow the Tmux dotfiles

     ```shell
     cd ~/dotfiles \
     && stow tmux
     ```

+1. (Optional, but recommended) Install the Tmux Plugin Manager (tpm) following the [tmux-plugins/tpm instructions](https://github.com/tmux-plugins/tpm#installation)

 ### Zim (zsh Framework)